How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 One of the most overlooked and most valuable conversations you can have with your parents has nothing to do with legal documents at all.
 It is simply: where is everything?

 Where do they bank?
 Who is their doctor?
 Do they have a healthcare directive somewhere?
 Do they have an estate plan?
 Does anyone know where it is?
+When was the last time it was updated?

 Our Emergency Binder Checklist is a helpful starting point for this kind of inventory.
 Consider working through it with your parents or sharing it with them as a low-pressure first step.